 - Information and referral to Military and community services

 - Education and outreach

 - Special recreational activities

-- Warm handoffs to the EFMP at the next location
+- Warm hand offs to the EFMP at the next location

-- Non-clinical case management, including individualized services plans
+- Non-clinical case management, including individualized services plans RESPITE CARE

 IN & OUT PROCESSING

 The ACS EFMP office is responsible for in and out processing, and relocation assistance for families with special needs.
-Our in processing procedures consist of family assessment to determine eligibility for required and available services and resources.
+Our in-processing procedures consist of family assessment to determine eligibility for required and available services and resources.
 During out processing will provide relocation assistance as need to families and perform a warm hand off to the gaining installation ACS EFMP office.

 During the initial enrollment or re-registration, parents will complete the SNAP/MIAT Screening Form, which will be reviewed by the Army Public Health Nurse (APHN).
-In some cases, the Medical Action Plan (MAP) will be provided for completion by the child’s doctor, stating the diagnosis and recommended accomodations.
+In some cases, the Medical Action Plan (MAP) will be provided for completion by the child’s doctor, stating the diagnosis and recommended accommodations.
 The MAP will be reviewed by the APHN and forwarded to EFMP Coordinator, who will then contact parents for a SNAP/MIAT meeting appointment.

 Stabilizations are granted on a case by case basis.
 Stabilizations are for EFM's who would have a serious, detrimental disruption in services if they were to move.
 EFMP stabilization is not the same as a high school stabilization.
 EFMP stabilizations, when granted, are good for four years from the start date of the services not necessarily from the date requested.